MoTa2380/MoTa2380/README.md

-## About me
+## About Me

+### Education

-- I'm a student at Sharif University of Technology, majoring in Electrical Engineering.
+I am currently a student at [Sharif University of Technology](https://en.sharif.ir/), majoring in **Electrical Engineering**.

+### Research Interests

-- My primary interests lie in Machine Learning, privacy in machine learning, reliable and trustworthy AI, and large language models (LLMs).
+My primary interests are in machine learning, privacy in machine learning, trustworthy AI, and Large Language Models (LLMs).
+I am also passionate about computer vision and image processing.

-- I am part of the AI team at MCINext.
-- Currently, I'm learning some basics of software engineering.
+### Working Experience

+I am currently working at **MCILab** as part of the **LLM team**, where we are training a large language model (LLM) for the Persian language.
+One of our major challenges is data collection, as available data in Persian is quite limited.
+We are also working on the evaluation of the LLM and aligning it to ensure it does not respond to certain types of questions.

 <!-- TO DO: Add more information about yourself later-->